-I’ve had a few half-decent posts, which is debatable considering I’m probably averaging one post per year.
-I’ve also maintained a portfolio under the same site, and posted multiple videos and quotes that I find inspirational.
+I’ve had a few half-decent posts, which is debatable, considering I’m probably averaging one post per year.
+I’ve also maintained a portfolio under the same site and posted multiple videos and quotes that I find inspirational.
 So, not too much to brag about!
-However, during this time I’ve also created around 8 different bespoke WordPress themes, experimented with multiple premium themes (previously Divi), designed multiple logos, and re-organised content a million times over.
-Lets just say I’ve learned a lot by experimenting with the code/scripting behind the platform to create something rather than use the platform for what it is intended.
+However, during this time, I’ve also created around 8 different bespoke WordPress themes, experimented with multiple premium themes (previously Divi), designed various logos, and re-organised content a million times.
+Let’s just say I’ve learned a lot by experimenting with the code/scripting behind the platform to create something rather than use it for its intended purpose.

-As you can imagine, I haven’t received too many subscribers due to the lack of activity, but at present this doesn’t concern me.
-Right now, I’m concentrating on creating a workflow which encourages me to write and practice the art of writing, exposure is not a big deal.
+Exposure is not a big deal.
+As you can imagine, I haven’t received many subscribers due to the lack of activity, but this doesn’t concern me.
+I’m currently concentrating on creating a workflow that encourages me to write and practice writing.

 So, why not WordPress anymore?

-Well, WordPress after 15 years is… still very WordPress.
-By this I mean, it’s still all based on the same fundamental principles as it was over a decade ago.
-This isn’t a massive issue, I mean it’s served the platform well and it’s still the most used CMS on the web, not to mention it’s open source, which I’m a personal fan of.
+Well, WordPress, after 15 years, is… still very WordPress.
+By this, I mean it’s still based on the same fundamental principles as it was over a decade ago.
+This isn’t a massive issue, I mean, it’s served the platform well, and it’s still the most used CMS on the web, not to mention it’s open source, which I’m a personal fan of.

 Firstly, cost.
-Running a website can be costly, I originally paid for web hosting and downloaded a copy of WordPress so I could tailor it to my needs.
-This was fun in the beginning and I learned a lot, but as mentioned I never really focused on content creation.
-The web hosting was originally cheap, but performance was slow.
-Eventually I wanted to host more than one website, so I moved to a better hosting company which was more reliable and allowed me to host unlimited websites, but ultimately this cost more.
-I was ready to downsize and save some pennies, so now seemed like a good time to look outside if WordPress and see what I was missing.
+Running a website can be costly.
+I originally paid for web hosting and downloaded a copy of WordPress so I could tailor it to my needs.
+This was fun initially, and I learned a lot, but as mentioned, I never really focused on content creation.
+The web hosting was initially cheap, but the performance was slow.
+Eventually, I wanted to host more than one website, so I moved to a better hosting company which was more reliable and allowed me to host unlimited websites, but ultimately this cost more.
+I was ready to downsize and save some pennies, so now seemed like a good time to look outside WordPress and see what I was missing.

 Becoming bloated and uninspiring

 WordPress can feel… heavy.
 Simply moving between posts and pages was starting to feel sluggish most of the time.
-This could be due to the web hosting performance, size of resources being loaded, but to be honest it just feels like old tech.
+This could be due to the web hosting performance and the size of resources being loaded, but to be honest, it just feels like old tech.

 I also need to be inspired to use the tool.
-This is a big one for me, and these days I’m finding WordPress fairly underwhelming and uninspiring.
-My seemingly inability to stop dabbling in design and layout demands something where I can write and publish with ease and without distraction – so less will definitely be more for me.
+This is a big one for me, and I’m finding WordPress fairly underwhelming and uninspiring these days.
+My seeming inability to stop dabbling in design and layout demands something where I can write and publish easily and without distraction – so less will definitely be more for me.

 Over time I’ve changed, both personally and professionally.
-My passion for dabbling with code has lessened, it’s not completely gone but it’s definitely faded.
-Partly due to my career which is now more managerial and leadership based.
-Also, personally I find staying on top of the latest coding languages tough in todays fast-paced technological world, and in all honesty, it frustrates me that I’m unable to stay on top of it.
-My interests have changed, I’m clearer in my mind as to what I want to do or in this case not do.
+My interests have changed.
+My passion for dabbling with code has lessened, it’s not entirely gone, but it’s definitely faded, partly due to my career, which is now more managerial and leadership-based.
+Also, I find staying on top of the latest coding languages challenging in today’s fast-paced technological world.
+Honestly, it frustrates me that I cannot stay on top of it.
+I’m more aware of what I want to do or, in this case, not do.
 I’m looking for a less is more approach to blogging.

 What were my options?